YuMingQian1234/Video-SportsCom/README.md

 ```

 ## Acknowledgement
-Our Video-SportsCom is built on top of [**SigLip**](https://huggingface.co/google/siglip-so400m-patch14-384) and [**Qwen2.5**](https://github.com/QwenLM/Qwen2.5).
+Our SportsCom is built on top of [**SigLip**](https://huggingface.co/google/siglip-so400m-patch14-384) and [**Qwen2.5**](https://github.com/QwenLM/Qwen2.5).
 We also learned a lot from the implementation of [**LLaVA-OneVision**](https://github.com/LLaVA-VL/LLaVA-NeXT), [**InternVL2**](https://internvl.github.io/blog/2024-07-02-InternVL-2.0/), and [**Qwen2VL**](https://github.com/QwenLM/Qwen2-VL).
 Besides, our VideoLLaMA3 benefits from tons of open-source efforts.
 We sincerely appreciate these efforts and compile a list in [ACKNOWLEDGEMENT.md](https://github.com/DAMO-NLP-SG/VideoLLaMA3/blob/main/ACKNOWLEDGEMENT.md) to express our gratitude.
 If your work is used in VideoLLaMA3 but not mentioned in either this repo or the technical report, feel free to let us know :heart:.

 ## License